 - Pain and suffering while the deceased was alive

 The survivors, such as spouses and children, can file claims for their losses relating to the negligent death.
 These are financial and emotional losses that they suffered as a direct result of losing their loved one.

 - Loss of financial contribution to the household

 - Any expenses paid by the survivor that related to the deceased’s hospital bills and/or funeral expenses

 Contact a Wrongful Death Attorney in Florida for Assistance

 Before worrying about who can file a wrongful death claim, you must first establish that the deceased’s passing was due to wrongful death.
 From there, you can make sure that you are eligible to file for compensation under Florida law.

 Many factors can complicate your ability to file a wrongful death claim, including nuances of relationships and financial dependency issues.

 Wrongful death claims are much more complex than basic personal injury claims.
 You should always seek legal counsel from an experienced wrongful death attorney before you file a wrongful death claim in Florida.
 If you don’t, you risk losing your opportunity to collect damages that are rightfully owed to you.

 Ensure you get justice for your loved one and prevent another deadly accident from occurring with the help of Lytal, Reiter, Smith, Ivey & Fronrath.
-Our wrongful death attorneys offer free consultations so we can show you our value before you commit to working with us.
+Our Florida wrongful death attorneys offer free consultations so we can show you our value before you commit to working with us.